Python 5c - Time & Date

 ctime()

-The easiest way to state the current time and date is to use the ctime() command.
+The easiest way to output the current time and date is to use the ctime() command.

 Example solution: